xenforo-ltd/docs/docs/development-tools.md

 }
 ```

 If you have assets, such as JavaScript, which need to be served outside of your add-on directory, you can tell the build process to copy files or directories using the `additional_files` array within `build.json`.
+During development it isn't always feasible to keep files outside of your add-on directory, so if you prefer, you can keep the files in your add-on `_files` directory instead.
+When copying the additional files, we will check there first.

 If you ship some JS files with your add-on, you may want to minify those files for performance reasons.
 You can specify which files you want to minify right inside your `build.json`.
 You can list these as an array or you can just specify it as `'*'` which will just minify everything in your `js` directory as long as that path has JS files within it after copying the additional files to the build.
 Any files minified will automatically have a suffix of `.min.js` instead of `.js` and the original files will still be in the package.